Small bowel resection

 General anesthesia

-General anesthesia is treatment with certain medicines that puts you into a deep sleep so you do not feel pain during surgery.
-After you receive the...
+General anesthesia is treatment with certain medicines that puts you into a deep sleep-like state so you do not feel pain during surgery.
+After you ...

-If you have laparoscopic surgery:
+If you have laparoscopic or robotic surgery:

-- The surgeon makes 3 to 5 small cuts (incisions) in your lower belly.
+- Your surgeon makes 3 to 5 small cuts (incisions) in your lower belly.
 A medical device called a laparoscope is inserted through one of the cuts.
 The scope is a thin, lighted tube with a camera on the end.
 It lets the surgeon see inside your belly.
 Other medical instruments are inserted through the other cuts.

 - The diseased part of your small intestine is located and removed.